junxit/us-congress-bills-115/metadata.md

 - 2017-02-03 — Introduced in Senate
 - 2017-02-03 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S682-683)
+- 2017-02-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-02-10 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-02-10 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S1092)
+- 2017-02-10 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S1092)